 Free Smalltalk Compilers and Interpreters

-Smalltalk is an object-oriented programming language that features dynamic types.
-Smalltalk-80 was created by Adele Goldberg, Dan Ingalls and Alan Kay, and has since been standardized as ANSI Smalltalk in 1998.
-This page lists free compilers and interpreters for the Smalltalk language.
-The specific variant supported, where known, is noted in the individual annotations below.
+Smalltalk is an object-oriented, reflective programming language that features dynamic types.
+It was originally named Smalltalk-80 by its creators, Adele Goldberg, Dan Ingalls and Alan Kay, but has since been standardized as ANSI Smalltalk in 1998.
+This page lists free compilers and interpreters for the language.

 Related Pages